NeoTim/dahlia-cli/README.md

 CLI tool for Dahlia

 VERSION
-  dahlia-cli/0.0.0 darwin-x64 node-v10.9.0
+  dahlia-cli/1.0.0 darwin-x64 node-v10.9.0

 USAGE
   $ dahlia [COMMAND]

 COMMANDS
-  generate  Generate page/component/store...
-  help      display help for dahlia new       Create a new Dahlia app
+  build     Build project for production dev       Run a dev server for development eject     Expose all configurations to customize generate  Generate page/component/store... help      display help for dahlia new       Create a new Dahlia app test      Runs unit tests in project
 ```

 ### `dh new`

-Create a new Dahlia app

 ```
 Create a new Dahlia app